cesardsalvador/SpatialAcousticsLibraryMATLAB/README.md

 If you use any script, function, or dataset available in this repository, please cite SALM as below.

-* C. D. Salvador, Spatial Acoustics Library for Matlab (SALM), GitHub, February 2024.<br/>
+* C. D. Salvador, Spatial Acoustics Library for MATLAB (SALM), GitHub, February 2024.<br/>
 DOI: [10.5281/zenodo.10648288](https://zenodo.org/doi/10.5281/zenodo.10648288).<br/>

 SALM has been used in our papers listed below.
 If a particular component of SALM is of special help in your projects, please properly cite the papers listed in the header of the corresponding M-file.